-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) If it is not reasonably practicable to ensure the safe distance of a person, plant or thing from an overhead or underground electric line, the person conducting the business or undertaking at the workplace must ensure that- - (a) a risk assessment is conducted in relation to the proposed work, and - (b) control measures implemented are consistent with- - (i) the risk assessment, and - (ii) if an electricity supply authority is responsible for the electric line, any requirements of the authority.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (2) If it is not reasonably practicable to ensure the safe distance of a person, plant or thing from an overhead or underground electric line, the person conducting the business or undertaking at the workplace must ensure that- - (a) a risk assessment is conducted in relation to the proposed work, and - (b) control measures implemented are consistent with- - (i) the risk assessment, and - (ii) if an electricity supply authority is responsible for the electric line, any requirements of the authority.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.